skip to main content

 Sound like too much of a hassle?
 I’ve got some TV plan recommendations that’ll save you some time (and maybe even a little cash).

-For the women’s NCAA Basketball Tournament, after a DIRECTV STREAM five-day free trial takes you through the second round, try a seven-day free trial of Fubo.
+For the women’s NCAA Basketball Tournament, after a DIRECTV five-day free trial takes you through the second round, try a seven-day free trial of Fubo.
 That’ll get you ABC and ESPN through the Elite Eight round.

 Then cross your fingers that a YouTube TV free trial is still available for completely free Final Four and Championship Game viewing.